Chart Color Schemes

 An assessment of population growth drivers in Mount Eliza reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Mount Eliza's population, as of November 2025, is estimated at around 19,036 people.
-This figure reflects an increase of 302 individuals since the 2021 Census, which reported a population of 18,734.
-The change is inferred from AreaSearch's estimation of the resident population at 19,009 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 59 validated new addresses since the Census date.
-This level of population results in a density ratio of 820 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Mount Eliza's 1.6% growth since census positions it within 0.7 percentage points of the SA3 area (2.3%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Mount Eliza's population is estimated at around 19,051 as of Nov 2025.
+This reflects an increase of 317 people (1.7%) since the 2021 Census, which reported a population of 18,734 people.
+The change is inferred from the resident population of 19,009 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 59 validated new addresses since the Census date.
+This level of population equates to a density ratio of 820 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+Mount Eliza's 1.7% growth since census positions it within 2.0 percentage points of the SA3 area (3.7%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, the suburb is expected to increase by just below the median of Australian statistical areas, with an estimated increase of 1,849 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 9.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, a population increase just below the median of Australian statistical areas is expected, with the Mount Eliza statistical area (Lv2) expected to increase by 1,849 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.5% in total over the 17 years.

 Frequently Asked Questions - Population